 Guardianship is a relationship ordered by the court in which a person (guardian) is vested with legal authority to make decisions on behalf of another person (ward).
 Obtaining guardianship of a child or incapacitated adult may be necessary for several different circumstances.

-Our family law attorneys at Trapp Law, LLC have significant experience handling guardianship cases.
+Our Indianapolis family law attorneys at Trapp Law, LLC have significant experience handling guardianship cases.
 We understand the sensitive nature of guardianship and all other family law matters and are committed to seeking the most favorable outcomes in guardianship matters.
-Contact us in Indianapolis, IN if you need legal assistance in establishing guardianship of a child or an adult.
+Contact our Indianapolis family law guardianship lawyer if you need legal assistance in establishing guardianship of a child or an adult.

 When Is a Guardian Appointed by the Court?